Hendon

-Hendon is an urban area in the Borough of Barnet, northwest London 7 mi northwest of Charing Cross.
+Hendon is an urban area in the London Borough of Barnet, northwest London 7 mi northwest of Charing Cross.
 Hendon was an ancient manor and parish in the county of Middlesex and a former borough, the Municipal Borough of Hendon; it has been part of Greater London since 1965.
 Hendon falls almost entirely within the NW4 postcode, while the West Hendon part falls in NW9.
 Colindale to the northwest was once considered part of Hendon but is today separated by the M1 motorway.

-The district is most famous for the London Aerodrome which later became the RAF Hendon; from 1972 the site of the RAF station was gradually handed over to housing development and to the RAF Museum.
+The district is most famous for the London Aerodrome which later became the RAF Hendon; from 1972 the site of the RAF station was gradually handed over to housing development and to the Royal Air Force Museum London.
 The railways reached Hendon in 1868 with Hendon station on the Midland Main Line, followed by the London Underground further east under the name Hendon Central in 1923.
 Brent Street emerged as its commercial centre by the 1890s.
 A social polarity was developed between the uphill areas of Hendon and the lowlands around the railway station.

 Hendon is located by numerous arterial roads, namely the A41, A406 (North Circular), the A1 and the M1 motorway.
 Today Hendon is home to rugby union club Saracens F.C. based at Copthall, and is also home to Middlesex University.
 It is represented in parliament by its namesake constituency which also includes Edgware and Mill Hill.

 History and locale

 The name means the high place or down, and Hendon's motto is Endeavour.
 Hendon was historically a civil parish in the hundred of Gore, county of Middlesex.
 The manor is described in Domesday (1087), but the name 'Hendun' – meaning 'at the highest hill' – is of earlier origin.
 Evidence of Roman settlement was discovered by members of the Hendon and District Archaeological Society and others; an urn burial of a headless child was found in Sunny Hill Park.

 The Midland Railway and the Great Northern Railways were built through Hendon in the 1860s.
-The underground (Northern line) arrived at Golders Green to the south in 1907, the line being extended to Hendon Central, Colindale and Edgware in 1923-24.
+The underground (Northern line) arrived at Golders Green to the south in 1907, the line being extended to Hendon Central, Colindale and Edgware in 1923–24.

 Much of the area developed into a suburb of London and now the area is mostly built-up with some countryside in the Mill Hill area, such as the Copthall playing fields.
 Hendon's industry was mostly centred on manufacturing, and included motor and aviation works, and developed from the 1880s.
 In 1931 the civil parish of Edgware was abolished and its area was added to the great civil parish of Hendon.
 This meant Hendon covered everywhere from Edgware and Mill Hill down to Golders Green, Childs Hill and Hampstead Garden Suburb.

 Hendon became an urban district in 1894.
 In 1932 the urban district became the Municipal Borough of Hendon.
 The municipal borough was abolished in 1965 and the area became part of the London Borough of Barnet.